joaoepj/Fiberhome-AN5506-04-FG/README.md

 # Fiberhome-AN5506-04-FG

-This repository is about a GPON ONU.
+This repository is about a GPON ONU device.
 Someone from service provider scheduled to pick it up as I was not a subscriber anymore.
 They stopped by and don't found me on first time.
 Fact is there was never a second time and the device was getting dust on my desk.

 So I decided to investigate how to put it to a better use.
 A long time ago I have heard about DD-WRT, then payed their website a visit and searched for compatible devices but no lucky.
 Facing the long list of supported devices I got intrigued why mine wasn't.